heimlich1024/OD_CopyPasteExternal/README.md

 So in the ZStartup/ZPlugs64 you should have the ODCopyPaste folder and also the zscript file.
 Currently only windows is supported, however, doing the same implementation for OSX shouldn't be hard.

+### Substance Painter

+Within Substance painter, under plugins, select get plugins folder.
+Copy the contents of the SubstancePainter folder contained in this distribution into that folder.
+You can then Reload the plugins in substance painter, which will give you a PasteExt button.
+Only import is working, as exporting is irrelevant (there are no model changes within Painter).
+Currently only windows is supported, however, doing the same implementation for OSX shouldn't be hard.

 # FAQ
 * How do I report an issue ?